EuPathDB-Infra/vagrant-webdev-poc/README.md

 Run sshuttle
 -----------------

-If you want access databases hosted on campus you will need to tunnel through firewalls.
+If you are off campus and want access databases hosted on campus you will need to tunnel through firewalls.
 Sshuttle is a useful utility for that.
 You can run it on your host if you have OS X, otherwise use the copy installed on the virtual machine.

 The `sshutle` on the virtual machine is managed from the command line.